-Do you want to make sure you and your team are ready for next year?
-The key is to develop your single biggest, and often most overlooked, asset: the undeveloped talent of each team member.
-Here are ten elements for developing people.
+Do you want to make sure you and your team are ready for the future?
+The key is to develop your single-biggest and often most overlooked asset: The undeveloped talent of each team member.
+Here are 10 elements for developing people.

 The entire idea is to get someone motivated and fired up about what they do currently and what they want to do in the future.
 Their undeveloped potential is your biggest and most well-hidden asset.